fanf2/nsnotifyd/README.md

 ------------

 Please send bug reports or patches by email to me.
 I accept contributions made under the terms of CC0.
-Thanks to JP Mens, Gavin Brown, and Richard James Salts for helpful feedback and encouragement.
+Thanks to Gavin Brown, Niels Haarbo, JP Mens, and Richard James Salts for helpful feedback and encouragement.

 You may do anything with this.
 It has no warranty.
 <http://creativecommons.org/publicdomain/zero/1.0/>